| In recounting my travels in the West for the benefit of those who wish

 Alphonso (Alfonso

 XIII, 1886-1931) of Spain who seemed ever cheerful and obliging.
+From Port Said we entered the Mediterannean, racing Northwest for

 another 1118 miles for 3 ½ days and reached Naples.
 We were at sea for 13